 - Liposarcomas are malignant lipomas that are invasive to deeper tissues in the body.

 - Mast cell tumors can seem like lipomas until their cells are examined under a microscope.

 - Hemangiopericytomas (a type of tumor related to blood vessel capillaries) can mimic the rubbery texture of a lipoma under the skin.
 These tumors even contain fat cells, so a biopsy may be used to diagnose this tumor if your vet thinks it is necessary.

 - Lymphoma, a highly malignant cancer of the lymph system, can cause rubbery lumps under the skin that can be confused with lipomas.

 Although lipomas are benign and very common, there is still the risk that an undiagnosed bump on your dog could be something more serious.
 Fortunately, signing up for pet insurance can help ease some of the worry that comes from taking your pup in for a checkup.
-AKC Pet Insurance offers customizable plans that can be tailored for you and your pet's individual needs.
-Get a quote!
+AKC Pet Insurance (underwritten by Independence American Insurance Company) offers customizable plans that can be tailored to your pet's individual needs.
+Get a dog insurance quote today!